shajra/learning-scala/README.rst

    $JAVA_BIN $JAVA_OPTS -jar "$SBT_JAR" $@

-4. Run the script, which gets you into a very nice console from which you can execute useful commands like "compile", "test", "run", "doc", and "console".

 But really, you shouldn't need all this fanciness to follow along.
 Just reading the code will probably suffice.